SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Results and Discussion

-The grounding accuracy on ReferIt3D is shown in Tables \ref{tab:Nr3D} and \ref{tab:Sr3D}, and accuracy on VLA-3D is shown in Table \ref{tab:VLA3D}.
-We see that our method achieves higher accuracy with GPT-4o as the LLM backend and is on par with SOTA methods on View-Dependent statements in Nr3D and Hard statements in VLA-3D while requiring no data to train.
+The grounding accuracy on ReferIt3D is shown in Tables \ref{tab:Nr3D} and \ref{tab:Sr3D}, and accuracy on IRef-VLA is shown in Table \ref{tab:IRef-VLA}.
+We see that our method achieves higher accuracy with GPT-4o as the LLM backend and is on par with SOTA methods on View-Dependent statements in Nr3D and Hard statements in IRef-VLA while requiring no data to train.
 We also note that the use of LLMs introduces variance between trials, affecting grounding accuracy up to 6\%.

-While supervised baselines such as ViL3DRel\cite{chen2022language}, 3D-VisTA \cite{zhu20233d}, and SceneVerse \cite{jia2024sceneverse} report slightly higher overall grounding accuracies, these methods are explicitly trained on ReferIt3D data.
-Similarly, while Transcrib3D \cite{fang2024transcrib3d} reports higher accuracies, it relies on a) removing statements that annotators incorrectly answered and b) iterative self-correction, where incorrect queries are fed back with oracle labels as few-shot examples for fine-tuning.
-While this approach improves accuracy on the benchmark, it arguably "forces" the LLM to remember its prior mistakes within the dataset.
+While supervised baselines such as ViL3DRel \cite{chen2022language}, 3D-VisTA \cite{zhu20233d}, and SceneVerse \cite{jia2024sceneverse} report slightly higher overall grounding accuracies, these methods are explicitly trained on ReferIt3D data.
+Similarly, while Transcrib3D reports higher accuracies, it relies on guiding principles \cite{fang2024transcrib3d} that are tailored to the language used in Nr3D and Sr3D, which improve performance on those benchmarks.

 In contrast, our approach is purely zero-shot, requiring only one single example of how to use the spatial reasoning toolbox, which does not have to be from a particular dataset, and we employed no dataset-specific training or fine-tuning.
-Despite this, by mapping spatial reasoning into sequential reasoning, our spatial reasoning toolbox approach achieves performance comparable to SOTA supervised and fine-tuned methods on view-dependent statements in Nr3D, and surpasses other zero-shot methods on grounding accuracy, particularly on view-dependent statements.
-On Sr3D, SORT3D surpasses SOTA supervised training methods while achieving closer performance to fine-tuned methods.
+Despite this, by leveraging foundation models to obtain object semantic attributes and mapping spatial reasoning into sequential reasoning, our spatial reasoning toolbox approach achieves overall performance comparable to SOTA supervised and fine-tuned methods on Nr3D, and performance on view-dependent statements on par with Transcrib3D.
+On Sr3D, SORT3D surpasses SOTA supervised training methods and achieves close overall performance to Transcrib3D while surpassing it in view-dependent accuracy.
 This demonstrates the effectiveness of our approach at handling spatial reasoning where viewpoint anchoring is required.
-We see that SORT3D is able to explainably resolve complex view-dependent relations with multiple anchors and complex semantic descriptions (Fig. \ref{fig:correct-incorrect}-a), and are additionally able to explain model failure points by analyzing its chain of thought (Fig. \ref{fig:correct-incorrect}-b).
+We see that SORT3D is able to explainably resolve complex view-dependent relations with multiple anchors and complex semantic descriptions (Figure \ref{fig:correct-incorrect}-a), while also providing explainable model failure points by analyzing its chain of thought reasoning (Figure \ref{fig:correct-incorrect}-b).